 Dangers of Abuse: Some people may falsely assume that a drug made in a lab and prescribed by a doctor is safe compared with an illicit street drug.
 However, if misused, or taken outside of medical supervision, there can be serious dangers.
 An overdose can result in serious, permanent brain damage and even death.

-Because it exhausts and then depletes the body’s natural reception of endorphins, Norco misuse can have serious psychological effects, including:
+Because it exhausts and then depletes the body’s natural reception of endorphins, Norco misuse can have serious psychological side effects, including:

 - Malaise, or an undefined sense of unease and discomfort